 The "total load" concept is a fundamental part of the environment medicine approach.
 Dr Tawnya Ward investigates the "total load" with an understanding that it is usually multiple triggers that are chronically present in the environment that cause a breakdown in the body's natural, homeostatic, balancing mechanism.
 An individual's risk for developing sensitivities depends on multiple factors, including genetics, nutritional status, total exposure levels to triggers, chronic infections, and emotional and physical stress.
 By assessing and lowering the "total load", balance and health can be restored.

 What techniques can be used to help the total toxic load?

-Techniques used by Dr Tawnya Ward include allergy assessment and desensitization, tests for allergies, mold toxins / mycotoxins, heavy metal detoxification, sauna therapy, IV vitamin C, nutritional therapy, diet therapy, and environmental controls.
+Techniques used by Dr Tawnya Ward include allergy assessment, tests for allergies, mold toxins / mycotoxins, heavy metal detoxification, sauna therapy, IV vitamin C, nutritional therapy, diet therapy, and environmental controls.